-Tyler Allen Penny is a queer southern poet, performer, and educator.
-His poems are forthcoming or have appeared in West Trade Review, Crazyhorse, Best New Poets 2018, Columbia Journal, The Southampton Review, Deep South Magazine, Salt Journal, OF ZOOS, Fearsome Critters: A Millennial Arts Journal, and Typishly.
+Tyler Allen Penny is a queer southern poet, performer, educator, and collagist.
+His poems are forthcoming or have appeared in Denver Quarterly, Narrative, West Trade Review, Crazyhorse, Best New Poets 2018, Columbia Journal, The Southampton Review, Francis House, Deep South Magazine, OF ZOOS, Fearsome Critters: A Millennial Arts Journal, Typishly, and elsewhere.
 He holds a BA from the University of Mississippi and an MFA from Stony Brook University, where he taught undergraduate poetry and creative writing workshops.
 Throughout the east end of Long Island, NY, he also taught creative writing in schools and libraries for the Young Artists and Writers Project and the Jeanette Sarkisian Wagner Teen Writing Program.
-A finalist for the 2021 Princemere Poetry Prize, he’s the recipient of the Joseph Kelly Prize in Creative Writing from Stony Brook Southampton, a Distinguished Travel Award to attend the Tin House Winter Workshop, and artist residencies at Taleamor Park and the Vermont Studio Center.
+A finalist for Narrative’s 14th Annual Poetry Contest and for the 2021 Princemere Poetry Prize, he’s the recipient of the Joseph Kelly Prize in Creative Writing from Stony Brook Southampton, a Distinguished Travel Award to attend the Tin House Winter Workshop, and artist residencies at Monson Arts, Taleamor Park, and the Vermont Studio Center.
+He’s the managing editor for The Palisades Review and an associate poetry editor for West Trade Review.
 He’s performed his poetry for the USDAC People’s State of the Union at the Parrish Art Museum, Writers Speak Wednesdays and Poetry Street Riverhead.
-He now teaches and lives in Brooklyn, NY with his cat, Lucie Brock-Broido.
+He teaches and lives in Brooklyn, NY with his cat, Lucie Brock-Broido.